zanreal-labs/legal/en/legal/statement-of-applicability.md

 ---
 title: Statement of Applicability (SoA)
-description: ZanReal Labs' Statement of Applicability defining the scope of the Information Security Management System and applicable ISO 27001/27002 controls
+description: ZanReal' Statement of Applicability defining the scope of the Information Security Management System and applicable ISO 27001/27002 controls
 categories: [iso27001, iso27002, isms, security-controls, compliance, risk-management, audit]
 ---

-ZanReal Labs ("ZanReal Labs", "we", "us", or "our") has established this Statement of Applicability (SoA) as part of our Information Security Management System (ISMS) to define the scope of our information security controls and their applicability to our business operations.
+ZanReal ("ZanReal", "we", "us", or "our") has established this Statement of Applicability (SoA) as part of our Information Security Management System (ISMS) to define the scope of our information security controls and their applicability to our business operations.

 This Statement of Applicability is aligned with ISO/IEC 27001:2022 and references the security controls from ISO/IEC 27002:2022.